francamps/site2016/src/scripts/content/projects/whatsapp/index.md

 ---
-title: A whatsapp visualization
+title: Whatsapp gum scultures
 author: Franc
 image: whatsapp.png
 date: 2015-07-19 15:00
 ---

+<span class='project-tag'>Personal data</span><span class='project-tag'>Design</span><span class='project-tag'>Visualization</span><span class='project-tag'>Digital narratives</span>

-In the same line as other projects, _Sculptures_ explores the traces we leave when we live online and reimagines how do visualize and think of them
+In the same line as other projects, _Whatsapp gum sculptures_ explores the traces we leave when we live online and reimagines how do visualize and think of them

 As a person who spends large amounts of time online and keeps relationships of friendship, family and partnership in different cities and countries around the world, my use of Whatsapp and other messaging apps is frequent.
 In some cases, these conversations are more real and present the real-life time spent together.
 I tried to imagine what it would look like to explore those conversations, and whether they would reveal personal aspects about the way I lead my life with people.